Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ### Menu

 - The user can see three menu sections in this page.
-- The first section having main courses.
+- The lest section having list of tabs contains main courses,starters,desserts and beverages.
-- Scrolling down, the user can see Starters section.
+- On the Right side user can see another tab of maincourse,starters and desserts.
-- Last user can see Desserts section.
+- While user can click on maincourser/starters/desserts/beverages can see list of items on specific section.

 ### Gallery